NickHatBoecker/host-it/README.md

 - Manage all your virtualhosts easily
 - Add/Edit/Remove virtualhost
 - Restart Apache with a click of a button
-- Open virtualhost domain in default browser
+- Open virtualhost in default browser
-- Open virtualhost specific error_log (or default error_log if no specific one was added)
+- Open virtualhost error_log (or default error_log if no specific one was added)
 - Deposit default `error_log` path

 # How to use

+- Create `vhosts` directory if necessary (I have mine under `/usr/local/etc/httpd/extra/vhosts/`)
-- Add the following line to your httpd conf: ```Include extra/vhosts/*.conf```
+- Include the directory in your httpd conf: ```Include extra/vhosts/*.conf```
-- create `vhosts` directory if necessary
-- Restart apache: You can do this in the app or via `sudo apachectl restart`
+- Restart apache: You can do this in the app or via `sudo apachectl -k restart`
-- Then, in the application settings, save the path to the `vhosts` directory.
+- Then, in the application settings, set the path to the `vhosts` directory.

-**ATTENTION**: `/etc/hosts` is not updated.
+**ATTENTION**: Your `/etc/hosts` is not updated automatically.
 Update manually or use the great tool [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html).
-You can install it via `brew install dnsmasq`.
+You can install it via Homebrew: `brew install dnsmasq`.

 # More to come

 - Edit virtualhost entry manually and add specific needs e.g. Directory Options
 - Syntax Check for Apache Config
-- Automatic httpd.conf setup with ```Include extra/vhosts/*.conf```
+- Offer automatic httpd.conf setup with ```Include extra/vhosts/*.conf```
+- Check if given document root exists (otherwhise offer to create it)

 # Build Setup